askmike/gekko/docs/internals/exchanges.md

 When you add a new exchange to Gekko you need to expose an object that has methods to query the exchange.
 This exchange file needs to reside in `gekko/exchanges` and the filename is the slug of the exchange name + `.js`.
 So for example the exchange for Mt.
 Gox is explained in `gekko/exchanges/mtgox.js`.

 It is advised to use a npm module to query an exchange.
-This will seperate the abstract API calls from the Gekko specific stuff (In the case of Bitstamp there was no module yet, so I [created one](https://github.com/askmike/bitstamp)).
+This will seperate the abstract API calls from the Gekko specific stuff (In the case of Bitstamp there was no module yet, so I [created one](https://www.npmjs.com/package/bitstamp)).

-Besides this javascript file a new object needs to be added to `gekko/config.js` in the `config.traders` array.
-Here you can set the default currency and asset that will be available through the exchange.
-Keep enabled at false, this is up to the end user.

 Finally Gekko needs to know how it can interact with the exchange, add an object to the `exchanges` array in `gekko/exchanges.js`.
-The parameters are described in that document.
+The meaning of the properties are described in the top of that document.

 ## Portfolio manager's expectations

-*If this documentation is not clear it please look at the 3 examples in `gekko/exchanges/`.*
+*If this documentation is not clear it please look at the examples in `gekko/exchanges/`.*

 The portfolio manager implements an exchange like so:

     var Exchange = require('./exchanges/' + [exchange slug]);
-    this.exchange = new Exchange({key: '', secret: ''});
+    this.exchange = new Exchange({key: '', secret: '', username: ''});

 It will run the following methods on the exchange object: